pilot7747/VoxDIY/README.md

 # Annotation

 You can find an IPython notebook with a code for the data collection process.
-For the quality control, we use a special class, `TaskProcessor`, that gets all the submits that are not accepted or rejected at the moment, calculates workers' skills, and checks if a submit should be accepted and rejected.
+For the quality control, we use a special class, `TaskProcessor`, that gets all the submits that are not accepted or rejected at the moment, calculates workers' skills, and checks if a submit should be accepted or rejected.
 # License

 ## Code